May 2026 Graduates....Tell us your plans after BSU by completing the Graduating Seniors Survey!

 Gaining Experience in Counseling and Human Services

 Students can gain meaningful experience in the Counseling and Human Services industry through a variety of experiential learning opportunities both on and off campus.
 Many begin by volunteering or interning with community organizations, nonprofits, social service agencies, or healthcare providers that support mental health, youth development, or family services.
-On campus, students can build skills through roles in peer mentoring, student support programs, residence life, or wellness programs.
-Additional opportunities include shadowing licensed professionals, assisting with faculty research on human behavior or social issues, and participating in academic or community engagement projects on campus.
-These experiences help students better understand future client needs, develop interpersonal and problem solving skills, and gain exposure to social, emotional, behavioral, and community obstacles.
+On campus, students can build skills through roles in peer mentoring, student support programs, residence life, wellness programs, or by joining clubs that focus on mental health support.

 Resources for Careers in Counseling & Human Services